 Your earlobe rejuvenation treatment with fillers will last for up to a year, and in most cases, you can resume wearing earrings a few days after your treatment.
 Dermal filler treatments tend to last longer in your earlobes, since there is not any muscle movement in the cartilage of your earlobes, unlike other parts of the face.

-How long will it take for my earlobes to heal?
+How long will it take for my ears to heal after otoplasty?

-The recovery process for earlobe repair is relatively short.
-You will be able to return home immediately after the procedure, with small bandages covering the lobes of your ears.
+The recovery process for ear surgery is relatively short.
+You will be able to return home immediately after the procedure, with a dressing covering your ears.

-The dressing can be removed after a couple of hours, and Dr. Raskin will give you specific aftercare advice to follow, which will include cleaning the wound with saline twice a day.
+The dressing can be removed after a time, and Dr. Raskin will give you specific aftercare advice to follow, which may include cleaning the wound with saline twice a day.
 You should follow these instructions in their entirety to minimize any side effects and get the best possible outcome from your surgery.

-Approximately two weeks after your earlobe repair you will return to Dr. Raskin to have your sutures removed.
-However, it may take up to six months for your earlobes to fully heal.
+Approximately two weeks after your ear procedure, you will return to Dr. Raskin to have your sutures removed.
+However, it may take up to six months for your ears to fully heal.

 Will I be able to have my ears re-pierced again after the surgery?

-Restore Your Ears with Earlobe Repair at Elsa Raskin, MD
+Restore Your Ears with Otoplasty at Elsa Raskin, MD

-If your earlobes have been stretched or damaged and you would like them to return to their natural shape, repair surgery may be the solution you are looking for.
-To find out more about the procedure, or to arrange an appointment to assess your candidacy, make an appointment with Dr. Raskin today by calling 203-889-9100.
+If you would like to give your ears a more natural shape, otoplasty surgery may be the solution you are looking for.
+To find out more about this ear procedure, or to arrange a consultation to assess your candidacy, make an appointment with Dr. Elsa Raskin today by calling 203-861-6620.